digital-earths-global-hackathon/digital-earths-global-hackathon.github.io/hosting/learnings-from-2025.md

 ### Zoom calls during the hackathon

 * Did not really line up with the schedules (at least at some nodes).
 Would need earlier planning to be incorporated into the local schedules.
+* Goals should be very clear.

 ### GitHub and Code sharing

 * GitHub seems to provide a bit of a barrier for sharing code.
 * Need a concept that scales to 500 people contributing at the same time without established teams or time for learning.
+* If we really want collaboration, we need to train people before the hackathon.
+* Possible rules:
+  * No Jupyter notebooks, just plain python scripts to avoid GB-size repo. `# %%` syntax is fine
+  * Commit and merge frequently
+  * Differentiate between libraries, examples, and dumpster

 ## Technical aspects